 First degree Reiki only class

 Give yourself the benefit of taking a class that is devoted to basic hands-on practice, with a focus on daily Reiki self-treatment.
-The class should include the four First degree initiations; protocols for self-treatment and informally offering Reiki to others (this is not professional training); an accurate overview of the history of the practice, starting with Mikao Usui; and ample in-class practice time to practice on yourself and sharing with other students.
-The goal is for you to feel comfortable continuing your daily self-treatment at home by the time the class ends.
+The class should include the four First degree initiations; protocols for self-practice and informally practicing Reiki on others (this is not professional training); an accurate overview of the history of the practice, starting with Mikao Usui; and ample in-class practice time to practice on yourself and, if in-person, to practice with the other students.
+The most important goal is for you to feel comfortable continuing your daily self-treatment at home by the time the class ends.
+If you aren’t comfortable and confident, it’s unlikely you’ll continue practicing, and that’s why you took the class, right?

 Reiki class time

 Ten to twelve hours is a reasonable amount of time for a small group class.
-It’s preferable for the class to be spread out over two or more days, so you have the opportunity to practice at home and bring your questions to the next session.
+It’s preferable for the class to be spread out over at least two days, so you have the opportunity to practice at home and bring your questions to the next session.

 Accessibility of Reiki class location